divDyn/r-package/README.md

 ## News

-- The next update of the package (V0.8.0) is now availble from this development repository.
-It is submitted to the CRAN servers, the pre-compiled binaries should be available shortly.
-As this is a major update, I suggest everyone to update their previous installation.
+- The next update of the package (V0.8.0) is now availble from the CRAN servers!
+As this is a major update, I suggest everyone to update their copy.
 See the change log below for the changes.

 - The paper describing the package is available from the Wiley Online Library.
 You can download it from this link: https://besjournals.onlinelibrary.wiley.com/doi/10.1111/2041-210X.13161